suit-wg/information-model/draft-ietf-suit-information-model.md

 ## Manifest Element: Run-time metadata {#manifest-element-exec-metadata}

 Run-time metadata provides the device with any extra information needed to boot the device.
-This may include information such as the entry-point of an XIP image or the kernel command-line of a linux image.
+This may include information such as the entry-point of an XIP image or the kernel command-line of a Linux image.

 Implements: [REQ.USE.EXEC](#req-use-exec)